okcashpro/ok-graphics/README.md

-# Okcash Graphics Repository
+# OK Branding Kit - Okcash Graphics Repository

 Welcome to the **ok-graphics** repository!
 Here, you'll find a comprehensive collection of Okcash graphics tailored for users, services, games, and merchants.
 Whether you're looking to enhance your website with Okcash branding, add OK to your game as an in-game currency, or showcase your support for Okcash as a merchant, this repository has you covered.

 ## What's Inside?

 This repository hosts a variety of graphics assets including:
-- Logos
+- OK Logo
-- Banners
+- OK Icons
-- Icons
+- Okcash brand
-- Wallet graphics
+- Banners for Vendors
-- And much more!
+- And more!

 All assets are available for use under the [MIT License](LICENSE), offering flexibility for both commercial and non-commercial projects.